Bilasuvar District: Economy

 Bilasuvar is mainly an agricultural region.
 Main economic activities are livestock breeding, grain, and cotton cultivation.
 In 2017 41298 heads of large and 138927 of small cattle were registered.
 Overall, fertile soil amount is 113 thousand hectares, 42.5 thousand of which are sown and remaining are used for pastures.
 In Soviet-era, 4 state farms were operating in region.

 A number of agricultural enterprises also operate in the region, such as "LLC Biləsuvar-Aqro", "Azəryoltikinti" (Asphalt Company), the cotton company "Biləsuvar-Pambıq", etc.

 Infrastructure

 The district has 9 hospitals with 520 beds, 6 medical clinics, and centre for epidemiology, 11 medical centres.
-Furthermore, district contains 16 post offices.
+Furthermore, the district contains 16 post offices.

 Population

 According to the State Statistics Committee, as of 2018, the population of city was 102,400 persons, which increased by 26,400 persons (about 34.7 percent) from 76,000 persons in 2000.
-51,600 of total population are men, 50,800 are women.
+Of the total population, 51,600 are men and 50,800 are women.
 More than 26.7 percent of the population (about 27,400 persons) consists of young people and teenagers aged 14–29.